 I definitely prefer the calming pace of the train, seeing the scenery, and even bundling my hotel and travel if it's an overnight trip.
 And having several hours in a city in the middle is nice- an extra city to see.
 But we didn't have the time for any of that, so a flight it was.
 On a train you can also get up an move around a bit very easily, and I feel that that's more conducive to meeting people, if you're interested in meeting other travelers.

-This was two years ago, btw, and we did our booking from the US. over 3 years ago
+This was two years ago, btw, and we did our booking from the US. about 4 years ago